 Helpful References in Sign By-law 2025-052

-• Part 3–4: Sign Permit Requirements & Applications
+• Part 3–4: Sign Permit Requirements and Applications

 • Part 5: Signs Not Requiring Permits